loomio/loomio/docs/en/development_handbook/qa_checklist.md

 - google analytics records actions
 - background jobs have crontasks
 - migrations have been tested on a copy of the production database
+- has migrate user service been updated to handle new records or changes?

 ## Open source ready
 - The code does not contain any Loomio.org specific stuff